 Teaching the exercise to the horse

-- The horse must remain standing still while asking it for stelling little by little.
+Ask for stelling and bending little by little.
 To do so you apply pressure on the longe line.

-- When the horse takes the stelling and relaxes, you release the pressure and reward the horse.
+- The instant the horse yields to your request, open your hand and release the pressure, and reward the horse.

-When done correctly, with the essence in mind, you can see that by asking stelling, the horse bends through the neck its entire body.
-This results in a forward movement of the inside hip.
+When done correctly, with the essence in mind, you can see that the horse bends through the neck and its entire body.
+This results in a tiny little forward movement of the inside hip.

 Timing & dosing is key!

-The better your timing and dosing of pressure and release, the better the horse will understand this exercise.
+The better your timing and dosing of pressure and release, the better the horse will understand and execute this exercise.

-A pitfall of the human being is the use of the pressure are the following ways of applying pressure:
+Pitfall of the human being in the use of the pressure are the following ways of applying pressure: